 Sota Sæter is fondly remembered by many who have been there.
 More than 100 years old, it originally was a working seter, or summer dairy, and now consists of ten buildings around a courtyard, with a warm, sheltered ambience.
 It's a fine place to spend a few days.
-The lodge offers good cuisine, a sauna and new nature trails and culture trails for hikers of all ages.
+The lodge offers good cuisine, nature trails and culture trails for hikers of all ages.

 Sota Sæter has 86 bunks in one-bunk, two-bunk, four-bunk and six-bunk rooms as well as a dormitory.
 It comprises ten buildings around a courtyard.

 Sota Sæter is open at Easter and in the summer.

 Extended stays of two days or more may be booked directly at the lodge in season Board and lodging prices for stays of three days or more.
 In off season, contact the hosts to book stays.
 There's no self-service cabin at Sota Sæter, so the lodge is closed in off season.